MrGrappleMan/Fynelium/README.txt

 1. Install Bazzite GNOME.
-Choose the correct parameters for your setup.
+Choose the correct parameters for your setup while downloading from the website.
 2. Run this in a terminal:

 sudo fish